M-hell/VPC-project/SECURITY.md

   - Monolithic backends
   - Rapidly scaling demand without architectural overhaul

-### ⚖️ Pros of Vertical Scaling:
+### ⚖️ Pros of Horizontal Scaling:
-- Easier setup (no load balancing complexity)
-- Useful when traffic spikes are rare but high
+- Useful when traffic spikes are high and frequent
-- Simplifies deployment pipelines

-### 🧠 Strategy: Use vertical scaling **in combination** with auto-scaling for best results.

----

 ## 4. 🚀 How My AWS Architecture Solves These Problems